spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/inventory-management-feature-walkthrough/managing-stocks-in-a-multi-store-environment-best-practices.md

 Suppose you own a big e-commerce business and ship orders worldwide.
 You want to manage logistics and products effectively.
 You also want each store to be completely independent from each other, so user, products, and other data is not shared between stores.

-In this case, each store can have its own warehouse and an own database.
+In this case, each store can have its own warehouse and database.
 Stocks, product reservations, and availability are not co-depended between stores, and therefore are not synced:

 ![image](https://confluence-connect.gliffy.net/embed/image/62d92512-6863-421f-bdc8-abcc9682c784.png?utm_medium=live&utm_source=custom)